|This is the beach in Palau where I last met Freddy in 2001. This photo was taken in 2007 by my son.|

 “Walking my dog.
 Where do you live?”

 We continued the conversation as we walked.
 We were the only two out and there were very few cars.
 Eventually an ambulance raced by with it’s lights flashing and siren blaring.
 It turned down a side street a few blocks in front of us and disappeared.
 A minute later it reappeared and went down one more block, turned and disappeared again.
 Soon it reappeared again and went one more block down, turned and disappeared.
-The ambulance repeated this pattern a few more times before it disappeared for good.

 The conversation was very unusual for me.
 This young boy initiated the conversation in Chinese and was not surprised nor impressed with my response in Chinese.
 He didn’t even say “Oh, your Chinese is so good.
 Where did you learn to speak it.”
 He didn’t say anything about me being a foreigner.
 He didn’t acknowledge that I was a foreigner in anyway.
 He treated me like a neighbor that he saw everyday.
 It was great.